Intelligent-Instruments-Lab/iil.is/src/routes/news/karl.md

 <CaptionedImage
 src="news/karl.jpeg"
 alt="Man sitting in front of a wooden percussion instrument, holding large wooden sticks.
-Yellow and blue shelving system in the background." caption="Karl Jóhannsson with the txalaparta."/>
+Yellow and blue shelving system in the background." caption="Karl Jóhannsson with his work in progress."/>

 Here you can read a little bit about Karl and his project, in his own words: